Elevation: 10,633 ft

 Climbing and access information for this peak is on Page 307 of the book.
 The route in the book climbs the peak’s Northeast Face.
 Livingston Douglas provided the new route and updated access information found below.
 Updated November 2019

 Meadow Peak is one of the most interesting Lemhi summits because of the large, high-altitude meadows found on its slopes.
-The peak sits east of the main crest and it is graced with spectacular views of Bell Mountain.
+The peak sits east of the main Lemhi Range Crest and is graced with spectacular views of Bell Mountain.
 USGS Coal Kiln Canyon

 East Shoulder/Northeast Face, Class 2 by Livingston Douglas